nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 There is a single command to update the libraries without debug symbols.
 When using the command line, run the command in the project folder.
-When using |VSC|, open a terminal and choose :guilabel:`nRF Terminal`, then run the command there.
+When using the |nRFVSC|, open a terminal and choose :guilabel:`nRF Terminal`, then run the command there.

 Use the following command: